LouieSlocombe/nqetools/README.md

 import torch
 torch.cuda.is_available()
 ```
-Next install mace.
+Next, install mace.
 Selecting mace-torch:
 ```
 pip install mace-torch
 ```

 ## PLUMED
 We don't need to build from source.
 We can use the conda-forge packages.
-Install a pre-compiled PLUMED binary using the following command
+Install a pre-compiled PLUMED binary using the following command.
 ```
 conda install -c conda-forge plumed -y
 ```
-Similarly, the python wrappers can be installed with
+Similarly, the Python wrappers can be installed with
 ```
 conda install -c conda-forge py-plumed -y
 ```